Does Texas law recognize the “inevitable disclosure” doctrine? Should it?

 - In a “soft” trade secrets case, the mere fact that a former employee knows a company’s trade secrets and has gone to work for a competitor should usually be insufficient to establish the “imminent harm” necessary to support a temporary injunction barring the employee from working for the competitor.
 There must be something more, such as evidence of a plan to use the trade secrets, or evidence that the employee has already used or disclosed the trade secrets.

-- But in a “hard” trade secrets case, “something more” should not be required if the trade secret is so secret and so valuable the employee’s mere knowledge of the trade secret creates an imminent risk that the employee will disclose it to her new employer.
+- But in a “hard” trade secrets case, “something more” might not be required if the trade secret is so super-secret and valuable the employee’s mere knowledge of it creates an imminent risk that the employee will disclose it to her new employer.

 I admit that no. 2 is a little circular, but there’s really no getting around that.
 At least my test puts the emphasis on the degree of the threat, where it should be.